Friends, family remember 20-year-old man shot to death outside strip club – KION546

 Click here for updates on this story

-VAN NUYS, California (KABC) — Heartbroken family and friends gathered Sunday for a candlelight vigil to remember a man shot and killed outside a strip club in North Hills.
+VAN NUYS, California (WABC) — Heartbroken family and friends gathered Sunday for a candlelight vigil to remember a man shot and killed outside a strip club in North Hills.

 The shooting death of 20-year-old Gabriel Kalechi Isiguzo happened in March but the killer is still on the run.